CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

-Scaffidi & Associates has decades of experience fighting for the rights of injured construction workers.
+The construction accident lawyers at Scaffidi & Associates have decades of experience fighting for the rights of injured construction workers in Manhattan, Brooklyn, The Bronx, Queens, and Staten Island, as well as Long Island, Rockland, Westchester and Orange Counties.
 We believe that injured workers should not be forced to suffer because of the negligence of others, and are dedicated to holding responsible parties accountable.
-Our experienced NYC personal injury attorney has a well-deserved reputation for helping injured workers obtain meaningful compensation.
+Our experienced NYC personal injury and construction accident attorneys have a well-deserved reputation for helping injured workers obtain meaningful compensation.

-Construction workers can sustain injuries from all types of accidents, including:
+Construction workers can sustain injuries from all types of accidents caused by a number of different factors, including:

 - Falls – These are the most common construction accidents, accounting for more than 20 percent of worker injuries.
 Workers can fall from ladders, scaffolding, roofs, and other heights.